The market gets started with a shortened trading week. There was no trade on Monday in the US in observance of Martin Luther King Jr. Day.

 118,000 hd today 118,000 hd wk ago 124,288 hd yr ago

 495,000 hd today 496,000 hd wk ago 496,032 hd yr ago

 - Class III Milk

 Pre-Opening Market Broker Commentary

 Mike Zuzolo, Global Commodity Analytics, takes a look at the midday trade.
-The broader market is seeing increased volatility as the US gets closer to election day.
+Grains continue to selloff as the market realizes possible demand issues.

 John Payne, Daniel’s Ag Marketing, takes a closer look at today’s grain close.
 Payne is not concerned with the recent pullback in grains.
 The long term picture is still inflationary and bullish.

 Jack Fenske, York Commodities, looks at the closing market numbers.